IngAnto93/workshopUs63/README.md

 Copy-paste in the cloned repository the content of this Exercise Repository.
-This will be useful for next exercises.
-Then push to remote repository.
+You should have already cloned this repo in the last exercise, so just checkout on branch exercise-3 and copy all this code in order to paste it in your GitHub repository.
+Try to use the same branches structure, so create the branch exercise-3 e then push to your remote repository.

 ```
 git add .